Computer algebra system: Use in education

 There have been many advocates for increasing the use of computer algebra systems in primary and secondary-school classrooms.
 The primary reason for such advocacy is that computer algebra systems represent real-world math more than do paper-and-pencil or hand calculator based mathematics.

 This push for increasing computer usage in mathematics classrooms has been supported by some boards of education.
 It has even been mandated in the curriculum of some regions.

 Computer algebra systems have been extensively used in higher education.
 Many universities offer either specific courses on developing their use, or they implicitly expect students to use them for their course work.
 The companies that develop computer algebra systems have pushed to increase their prevalence among university and college programs.

-CAS-equipped calculators are not permitted on the ACT, the PLAN, and in some classrooms though it may be permitted on all of College Board's calculator-permitted tests, including the SAT, some SAT Subject Tests and the AP Calculus, Chemistry, Physics, and Statistics exams.
+CAS-equipped calculators are not permitted on the ACT, the PLAN, the SAT, and in some classrooms though it may be permitted on College Board's calculator-permitted AP tests, including the AP Calculus, Chemistry, Physics, and Statistics exams.